Home heating is now

 of Jackson County's air quality maintenance area.

-smoke particulates while re-loading or regulating a stove can contribute
+breathing in smoke particulates while re-loading or regulating a stove

-to health problems over time.
-This smoke can be likened to second-hand
+can contribute to health problems over time.
+This smoke can be likened

-cigarette smoke, now known to be as potentially carcinogenic as directly
+to second-hand cigarette smoke, now known to be as potentially carcinogenic

-particulates, as well as outdoor pollution, by burning dry wood in
+of indoor particulates, as well as outdoor pollution, by burning dry

-a hot fire with plenty of oxygen.
-(See Stoves
+wood in a hot fire with plenty of oxygen.
+(See above.)

 Further resources:

-stovepipes clean, or run the risk of a dangerous fire" - article
+their chimneys, stovepipes clean, or run the risk of a dangerous fire"